-Additionally, in September 2012, an unidentified third party filed with the USPTO a Request for Ex Parte Reexamination of the '222 patent.
-In December 2012, we received notice that the USPTO had granted the Request for Reexamination.
-The reexamination process is provided for by law and requires the USPTO to consider the scope and validity of the patent based on substantial new questions of patentability raised by a third party or the USPTO.
-Because we and Pharmatop believe that the scope and validity of the patent claims in this patent are appropriate and that the USPTO's prior issuance of the patent was correct, we, in conjunction with Pharmatop, will vigorously defend this patent.
-We cannot predict whether we and Pharmatop ultimately will succeed in maintaining the scope and validity of the claims of this patent during reexamination.
-If the patent claims in this patent ultimately are narrowed during prosecution before the USPTO, the extent of the patent coverage afforded to OFIRMEV could be impaired, which could potentially harm our business and operating results.
+In addition, in January 2014, an unidentified third party filed with the USPTO a Request for Ex Parte Reexamination of the '218 patent.
+All of the claims of the '222 and '218 patents remain valid and in force during the reexamination proceedings.
+Because we and Pharmatop believe that the scope and validity of the patent claims in these patents are appropriate and that the USPTO's prior issuances of the patents were correct, we, in conjunction with Pharmatop, will vigorously defend these patents.
+We cannot predict whether we and Pharmatop ultimately will succeed in maintaining the scope and validity of the claims of these patents during reexamination.
+If any of the patent claims in these patents ultimately are narrowed during prosecution before the USPTO, the extent of the patent coverage afforded to OFIRMEV could be impaired, which could potentially harm our business and operating results.